Wyss/mascpcr/README.rst

 License
 -------

 Copyright (C) 2014.
-Ben Pruitt & Nick Conway
+Copyright (c) 2014 Wyss Institute at Harvard University Ben Pruitt & Nick Conway
 See LICENSE for full GPLv2 license.

 This program is free software; you can redistribute it and/or modify